mipyykko/cybersecuritybase-project/README.md

 ##### Fix:

-A simple way to fix the problem is to substitute ``th:utext`` with ``th:text`` in both ``done.html`` and ``admin.html``.
-The input could also be sanitized; after all, it is quite unlikely that someone's name and/or address will contain html tags.
+A simple way to fix the problem is to substitute all instances of ``th:utext`` with ``th:text`` in both ``done.html`` and ``admin.html``.
+The input could also be sanitized; after all, it is quite unlikely that someone's name and/or address will contain HTML tags.
 Note that, for example, newer versions of the Chrome browser catches this attempt and fails to show the page with the potentially malicious script.
-While testing, the problem was reproducible with Firefox browser version 60.

 ### A6: Sensitive data exposure and A7: Missing function level access control